 Once you determine mold is making you ill, there are many treatments to remedy the situation.
 First and foremost, the source of the mold must be eliminated.
 Consider hiring a professional remediation crew so you don’t risk exposing yourself to more mold spores and mycotoxins.
 Remediation can be an expensive process, so make sure you get quotes from a variety of mold remediation companies.

 Plus, here’s how to detox naturally to eliminate mold from your body:

 - Use binders and sequestering agents such as activated charcoal, bentonite clay, chlorella, and zeolite to bind mycotoxins and remove them.
 They also help to prevent the reabsorption of mycotoxins in the gut.
 See the video below to learn more.

 - Take glutathione is a powerful antioxidant that helps support detoxification pathways and can be used in conjunction with saunas to help mobilize and remove mycotoxins.
 If taken orally, 1 tsp a day (450 mg) will suffice.
 It can be administered intravenously as well.

 - Take probiotics like Lactobacillus rhamnosus which can degrade or bind certain species of aflatoxin.

 - Make sure other yeasts in the body such as Candida are under control.
 Sometimes it’s necessary to use systemic herbal antifungals to reduce yeast and mold counts

 - Avoid high mycotoxin content foods like grains (corn, wheat), chocolate, wine, coffee, beer, cheese, sugar, and peanuts.
-I personally believe that when people react to wine it’s not the sulphite content, but rather the mycotoxin content, that causes a headache or fatigue to kick in.
+I believe that when people react to wine it’s not the sulfite content, but rather the mycotoxin content, that causes a headache or fatigue to kick in.